prashantprakashhh/QuizRepo/README.md

 Set `ADMIN_PASSWORD` in `.streamlit/secrets.toml` for local development.
 For Streamlit Cloud, set the same key in **App settings → Secrets** and redeploy/reboot the app.

-Do not commit real passwords, Clerk secrets, or Gemini keys.
+Do not commit real passwords or Clerk secrets.
 Keep `.streamlit/secrets.toml` and `.env` local only.

 ## Deploy To Streamlit Cloud